 E. Lynn Grayson is a partner in the environmental law firm of Nijman•Franzetti LLP in Chicago.
 She is consistently recognized as a leading environmental lawyer by Chambers USA, The Best Lawyers in America, Illinois Super Lawyers and the Leading Lawyers Network.
 She is AV Peer Review Rated, Martindale-Hubbell’s highest peer recognition for ethical standards and legal ability.

 Ms. Grayson is the immediate past chair of Jenner & Block’s environmental department.
 She has served as the Chief Legal Counsel for the Illinois Emergency Services and Disaster Agency and the State Emergency Response Commission.
 She also has prosecuted federal and state environmental cases as an Assistant Attorney General for the State of Illinois.

-A significant portion of her practice is dedicated to serving as national environmental counsel supporting corporate law departments with development of environmental compliance strategies and management of day-to-day environmental compliance and cleanup obligations.
-She counsels corporate leadership on the management of material environmental risks and liabilities, advises clients on critical enforcement, regulatory and litigation matters, and serves as lead counsel in US and international transactions.
+A significant portion of her practice is dedicated to serving as national environmental counsel supporting corporate law departments with the development of environmental strategies and management of day-to-day environmental compliance challenges and cleanup obligations.
+She counsels corporate leadership on material environmental risks and liabilities, advises clients on critical enforcement, regulatory and litigation matters, and serves as lead counsel in U.S. and international transactions.
 She conducts internal investigations defending clients in whistleblower and qui tam actions.
-Ms. Grayson has significant experience in defending clients against natural resource damage claims and managing all aspects of site cleanups including CERCLA, RCRA, state-led and voluntary private party investigations, and represents clients in substantive enforcement proceedings related to air and chemical use.
+Ms. Grayson defends clients in natural resource damage matters, manages all aspects of site cleanups including CERCLA, RCRA, state-led and voluntary private party investigations, and represents clients in substantive enforcement proceedings related to air and chemical use.

 Ms. Grayson received her J.D. from the Indiana University School of Law and her B.A. from Franklin College.
 She is admitted to the Illinois bar as well as the U.S. Supreme Court.